Zhermit09/DD2443/LAB1/REPORT.md

 This showcases the nature of concurrent programming as it not a free lunch and one needs to be writing code specifically for concurrency as it can otherwise be bottlenecked.
 Concurrency also does not scale throughput 1:1 with `N` as there overheads one needs to pay in order to resolve problems that arise with concurrency.

 ## Task 2: Guarded blocks using wait()/notify()

+Running the microbenchmark with `100` warmups and `1000` samples gave the following result `uB: 343.020	uC: 4880.043	uC/uB: 14.227` where `u` is the average delay for each method.
+As it can be seen method `B` is about `14x` faster than method `C` with wait()/notify().
+However, this does not mean that busy-waiting is always better since `wait()` puts the thread in the _waiting_ mode where it releases all the locks and frees up the CPU core.

 ## Task 3: Producer-Consumer Buffer using Condition Variables